vstoykovbg/mdamd-zfs-notify-send/README.md

 # How to test it to see if `notify-send` works

-Don't forget to `chmod +x /home/user/bin/zfs-health.bash` and test if it works by editing the script (after making a backup!) like this:
+Don't forget to `chmod +x /home/user/bin/zfs-health.bash` and test it by editing the script (after making a backup!) like this:

      condition=$(/sbin/zpool status | egrep '(ONLINE|DEGRADED|FAULTED|OFFLINE|UNAVAIL|REMOVED|FAIL|DESTROYED|corrupt|cannot|unrecover)')